-One day while in Houston, Ryan had a chance meeting with the group head at UBS.
-They hit it off well and began to speak about a business development role that sounded pretty interesting.
+One day while in Houston, Ryan had a chance meeting with a group head at UBS.
+They began to speak about a business development role that sounded pretty interesting.
 After a few months of developing a relationship with this group head, Ryan decided to move over to UBS and spent a little over 2 years in a Vice President role for the firm.
 He was responsible for sourcing investment banking and capital markets deals and assisting with private wealth on-boarding.

 Ryan Van Wagenen received his Bachelor of Science in Economics from the University of Utah where he graduated summa cum laude.
 During his time at university, he took two years off to go on a church service mission in North Carolina.
 Prior to the U, he grew up a few blocks from the Rose Bowl in the Los Angeles area.
 In recent years, Ryan has become more involved with philanthropy, actively participating in the Prostate Cancer Foundation and a number of other local charities in Houston, New York and Los Angeles.